News of Central Asia05.11.2024

 The Asian Development Bank (ADB) is a key partner to Turkmenistan, supporting improvements in transport infrastructure, economic diversification, human capital, and climate action.
 In 2023, ADB approved a small-scale technical assistance project worth $225,000 to enhance private-sector involvement and develop a roadmap for public-private partnerships in Turkmenistan.
 As of December 31, 2023, ADB had committed $634 million through 14 public sector loans, grants, and technical assistance projects to Turkmenistan.
 The current sovereign portfolio includes a $500 million loan, with cumulative sovereign loan disbursements totaling $592.54 million.

-Chinese company to build solar and wind power plants in Kyrgyzstan
+Chinese company ready to invest $1 billion in solar and wind generation in Kyrgyzstan